wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 # Compose extensions (preview)

->**Note:** Compose extensions are available in [Public Developer Preview](publicpreview.md) only.
+>**Important:** Compose extensions are available in [Public Developer Preview](publicpreview.md) only.
 Additionally, many features in this document are under construction and are subject to change.

 Compose extensions are a powerful new way for users to engage with your app within Microsoft Teams.
 With this capability, users can query for information from your service and post that information, in the form of rich cards, right into the channel conversation.